DJDanl/cpp-docs.pt-br/docs/mfc/reference/afx-global-data-structure.md

 ## <a name="clractivecaptiongradient"></a> AFX_GLOBAL_DATA::clrActiveCaptionGradient

-Especifica a cor do gradiente da legenda do Active Directory.
+Especifica a cor do gradiente da legenda ativa.
 Geralmente usado para painéis de encaixe.

 ```
 COLORREF clrActiveCaptionGradient;
 ```

-## <a name="clrinactivecaptiongradient"></a> AFX_GLOBAL_DATA::clrInactiveCaptionGradient
+## <a name="clrinactivecaptiongradient"></a>AFX_GLOBAL_DATA::clrInactiveCaptionGradient

 Especifica a cor do gradiente da legenda inativa.
 Geralmente usado para painéis de encaixe.